gilles-leblanc/Sniptaculous/SnippetsToMarkdown/README.md

 # SnippetsToMarkdown

-This is a C# .Net 4.6 console app that scans a folder for .snippet files and generated some markdown tables to form a sort of cheat sheet on the snippet's usage.
+This is a C# .Net 4.6 console app that scans a folder for .snippet files and generates some markdown output.
+This output constitute a sort of cheat sheet on the snippet's usage.

 Here is an example output: